low-earth-orbit/gnss-attitude/README.md

 gnss-ads is being developed for future use in VIOLET, a nano-satellite by CubeSat NB[^4].
 The author introduced a few innovations:
 1. The adjustment terms and the SNR mapping function are determined simultaneously, using a statistical model.
-2. All four globally operating navigation satellite systems (GPS, BeiDoue, GLONASS and Galileo) are incorporated.
+2. All four globally operating navigation satellite systems (GPS, BeiDou, GLONASS and Galileo) are incorporated.
 3. Support for multiple frequencies.

 Here is the summary of the designed AD algorithm: